-The STB-26 terminal board provides a convenient way of interfacing switches or other digital I/O devices to the 82C55 digital port on the 5082 Microcontroller.
+The STB-26 terminal board provides a convenient way of interfacing switches or other digital I/O devices to the 82C55 digital port on the 5083 Microcontroller.
 All 82C55 lines have 10K pull-up resistors.
-I/O lines at connector J2 and/or J3 can be connected to the STB-26 with a CMA-26 cable.
+I/O lines at connector J2 can be connected to the STB-26 with a CMA-26 cable.
 Parallel I/O devices are then connected to the screw terminals on the STB-26.